 The AG also stated that a rescue knife is a tool that is able to fold, can be opened one-handed and is designed to cut seat belts.
 It goes on to say that if a knife has a button, but pressing the button does not automatically open the knife (for example, you still need to flick it open), it does not count as an automatic knife or switchblade and won’t be banned.

 From this, we can conclude that the only banned knives in Louisiana are any knife that is automatically opened.
 The only individuals who can own automatic opening knives are police officers who use them as rescue knives.

 Conclusion on Louisiana Knife Law

-Note that this is not legal advice and there is no client-attorney relationship.
+This is not legal advice and there is no client-attorney relationship.
 There are also local and municipal laws that come into play so you much check those out as well.
-Consult with an attorney if you need more guidance.
+Consult with an attorney if you need more guidance

 - Opinion No. 99-332.
 La.
 Atty.
 Gen. Op.
 No. 1999-332 (1999).
 Retrieved January 19, 2013, from LexisNexis Academic database.